pre-srfi/make-float/README.md

 exponent, respectively.
 It is an error if the sign is repeated, or if it is not the first character of the string.
 A string consisting only of a sign is not permitted; the sign is only valid when followed by one or more digits.
-A string starting with a digit is interpreted the same way as a string starting with a `+` sign.
+A string starting with a digit is interpreted as if there was an implicit `+` sign in front.

 `(inexact-real-from-integers int frac frac-length precision exp) -> real`